commx/python-rrdtool/README.md

 python-rrdtool
 ==============

-Python bindings for rrdtool with a native C extension and an object-oriented way to work with Round Robin Databases.
+Python bindings for [RRDtool](http://oss.oetiker.ch/rrdtool) with a native C extension and an object-oriented way to work with Round Robin Databases.
 As of version 0.1.1, Python 2 and 3 is supported.

 The bindings are based on the code of the original Python 2 bindings for rrdtool by Hye-Shik Chang.